CAFAudit/audit-service/docs/en-us/Getting-Started.md

 	VERTICA_CA_READER_DATABASE_ACCOUNT=caf-audit-reader
 	VERTICA_CA_READER_DATABASE_ACCOUNT_PASSWORD="'c@FaR3aD3R'"

-	# Database audit management user for kafka/vertica integration
+	# Database audit management user for Kafka/Vertica integration
 	VERTICA_CA_LOADER_DATABASE_ACCOUNT=caf-audit-loader
 	VERTICA_CA_LOADER_DATABASE_ACCOUNT_PASSWORD="'c@FaL0Ad3r'"

 	# VSQL command line usage.
 	VSQL=${VERTICA_INSTALL_DIR}/bin/vsql
 	</code></pre>

+[DH: Rework all of these instructions to use DbVisualizer.
+That should simplify them (removing escaping), and possibly mean that you can include screenshots.]

-- To create a vertica database, if one has not already been created
+- To create a Vertica database, if one has not already been created.
+[DH: It should be noted that Audit Events normally go into a database that is shared and therefore you wouldn't be creating it.]
 	<pre><code>"${VERTICA_INSTALL_DIR}/bin/admintools -t create_db -d ${VERTICA_DATABASE_NAME} -p ${VERTICA_DATABASE_PASSWORD} -s 127.0.0.1" >> vertica_db_creation.log
 	</code></pre>
 - To create the CAF Audit Reader Role
 	<pre><code>${VSQL} -d ${VERTICA_DATABASE_NAME} -w ${VERTICA_DATABASE_PASSWORD} -c "CREATE ROLE \"${VERTICA_CA_READER_DATABASE_ROLE}\""
 	</code></pre>
 - To create the CAF Audit Reader User and assign role.
+[DH: Need to explain that this role should be given to any user that needs access to read the audit data.
+For example, if the Search & Analytics service is being used to access audit data then the user that this service is using will need to be given the role.
+There is no need to have an audit-reader user and it sort of defeats the purpose of the role.]
 	<pre><code>#Creating ${VERTICA_CA_READER_DATABASE_ACCOUNT} database user...
 	${VSQL} -d ${VERTICA_DATABASE_NAME} -w ${VERTICA_DATABASE_PASSWORD} -c "CREATE USER \"${VERTICA_CA_READER_DATABASE_ACCOUNT}\" IDENTIFIED BY ${VERTICA_CA_READER_DATABASE_ACCOUNT_PASSWORD}"